Honeygar Farm, Somerset

 A Vision for Nature-Led Design

 The proposals include a state-of-the-art centre with lecture theatres, labs, accommodation, and a nature-led water recycling system.
-Outdoor spaces will integrate soft landscaping, breakout areas, and accessible pathways designed to foster well-being and engagement with the natural environment.
+Outdoor spaces will integrate soft landscaping, breakout areas, and accessible pathways to foster well-being and engagement with the natural environment.
 The design focuses on retrofitting, low-carbon solutions, and a circular economy approach with a strict "no waste" policy.

 Collaborative and Inclusive Process